studio42/Virtuemart-2-Joomla-3-Bootstrap/README.md

 VIrtuemart 2 is a online shop solution for joomla 2.5.

-Commit update are only some bug fix, i appied and share to the user, for now only some fixes.(comming next)
+Commit update are only some bug fix, i applied and share to the user, for now only some fixes.(comming next)